abhinavdayal/DepthMask/Readme.md

 ## Conclusions

-The assignment task was successfully accomplised and results are promising.
+The assignment task was successfully accomplished and results are promising.
 Below are some of the observations and future work.

 1. Loss function has a great impact on performance.
 Just as in teaching if we give proper feedback to students they learn better, same is our model.
 2. We do not have to un necessarily increase the capacity of a network.
 More capacity doesn't necessarily mean better